Understanding metric-related pitfalls in image analysis validation: Results

 \subsection{A multidisciplinary Delphi process reveals numerous pitfalls in biomedical image analysis validation}

 With the aim of creating a comprehensive, reliable collection and future point of access to biomedical image analysis metric definitions and limitations, we formed an international multidisciplinary consortium of 62 experts from various biomedical image analysis-related fields that engaged in a multi-stage Delphi process \cite{brown1968delphi} for consensus building.
+The Delphi process comprised multiple surveys, developed by a coordinating team and filled out by the remaining members of the consortium.
+Based on the survey results, the list of pitfalls was iteratively refined by collecting pitfall sources, specific feedback and suggestions on pitfalls, and final agreement on which pitfalls to include and how to illustrate them.
 Further pitfalls were crowdsourced through the publication of a dynamic preprint of this work~\cite{reinke2021common} as well as a social media campaign, both of which asked the scientific community for contributions.
 This approach allowed us to integrate distributed, cross-domain knowledge on metric-related pitfalls within a single resource.
 In total, the process revealed 37 distinct sources of pitfalls (see Fig.~\ref{fig:overview-taxonomy}).
 Notably, these pitfall sources (e.g., class imbalances, uncertainties in the reference, or poor image resolution) can occur irrespective of a specific imaging modality or application.
 As a result, many pitfalls generalize across different problem categories in image processing (image-level classification, semantic segmentation, object detection, and instance segmentation), as well as imaging modalities and domains.
-A detailed discussion of all pitfalls can be found in Suppl.
-Note~\ref{app:pitfalls}.
+A detailed discussion of all pitfalls can be found in \ref{app:pitfalls}.